FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ## Registering a custom source

-Registering a source requires defining at least `name` and a `callback` function that gets a value from the source and passes it back to a block attribute.
+Registering a source requires defining at least `name`, a `label` and a `callback` function that gets a value from the source and passes it back to a block attribute.

 Once a source is registered, any supporting block's `metadata.bindings` attribute can be configured to read a value from that source.